A complete guide to the Zendesk Salesforce app in 2026

 Expert Verified

-In this guide, we’ll walk through what the native integration does well, where it tends to fall short, and how you can move past basic data syncing to a smarter, automated support setup.
+In this guide, we'll walk through what the native integration does well, how to get the most out of its features, and how you can complement your setup with smarter automation.

 What is the native Zendesk Salesforce app?

-At its core, the native Zendesk Salesforce app is a free integration, built by Zendesk, that gets the two platforms talking.
-The main idea is to give your sales and support teams a window into each other’s worlds so they aren’t constantly switching tabs.
+At its core, the native Zendesk Salesforce app is a powerful free integration, built by Zendesk, that gets the two platforms talking.
+The main idea is to give your sales and support teams a window into each other's worlds so they can work more efficiently without constantly switching tabs.

-For your sales folks in Salesforce, this means they can see a customer’s entire support ticket history right on an account or contact page.
-For your support agents in Zendesk, it means getting useful context from Salesforce, like whether a customer is a VIP or what their latest order was, without having to ask a salesperson.
+For your sales folks in Salesforce, this means they can see a customer's entire support ticket history right on an account or contact page.
+For your support agents in Zendesk, it means getting useful context from Salesforce, like whether a customer is a VIP or what their latest order was, ensuring every interaction is personalized and informed.

-The whole thing is managed inside the Zendesk Admin Center and uses the Salesforce API to move data back and forth.
-It boils down to a few main functions: viewing tickets in Salesforce, syncing data, and creating Salesforce records from Zendesk.
+The whole thing is managed inside the Zendesk Admin Center and uses the Salesforce API to move data back and forth securely.
+It offers several core functions: viewing tickets in Salesforce, syncing data, and creating Salesforce records from Zendesk.

 Key features of the Zendesk Salesforce app

-The integration really focuses on three main things to get your teams on the same page.
-Let’s break them down.
+The integration focuses on three main pillars to get your teams on the same page.
+Let's break them down.

 Viewing Zendesk tickets in Salesforce

-This feature adds a little window to your Salesforce layouts (for Accounts, Contacts, Leads, etc.) that shows a customer’s Zendesk ticket history.
-Your sales team can quickly scan ticket subjects and statuses to get the lay of the land before a call.
-They can even create or edit a Zendesk ticket from inside Salesforce, but it’s best for quick, simple updates.
+This feature adds a dedicated view to your Salesforce layouts (for accounts, contacts, leads, etc.) that shows a customer's Zendesk ticket history.
+Your sales team can quickly scan ticket subjects and statuses to stay informed before a call.
+They can even create or edit a Zendesk ticket from inside Salesforce, which is great for keeping workflows moving.

-• Good for: Giving sales reps enough context so they don’t walk into a customer call completely blind.
+• Good for: Giving sales reps immediate context so they are always up-to-speed on a customer's support status.

 Syncing Salesforce data into Zendesk

-You can set up the integration to automatically pull data from Salesforce Accounts, Contacts, and Leads to either create or update Organizations and Users in Zendesk.
-This gives agents more context right away.
-For instance, an agent can instantly see if a ticket is from a high-priority customer or a brand-new lead.
+You can set up the integration to automatically pull data from Salesforce accounts, contacts, and leads to create or update organizations and users in Zendesk.
+This gives agents valuable context right away.
+For instance, an agent can instantly see if a ticket is from a high-priority customer or a brand-new lead, allowing for better prioritization.

 Syncing Zendesk tickets to Salesforce cases

-This function lets you automatically create a Salesforce Case every time a Zendesk ticket is created or updated.
-This is handy if your company uses Salesforce as its central hub for reporting or has workflows in Salesforce that need to kick off based on support interactions.
+This function lets you automatically create a Salesforce case every time a Zendesk ticket is created or updated.
+This is handy if your company uses Salesforce as its central hub for company-wide reporting or has specific Salesforce workflows that need to be triggered by support interactions.

-• Good for: Keeping all your data in one place for reporting and using Salesforce’s own automation tools based on support tickets.
+• Good for: Centralizing your data for comprehensive reporting and using Salesforce's internal automation tools alongside Zendesk.

 Taking your Zendesk Salesforce app integration further with an AI support agent